microsoft/rushstack.io-website/docs/api/node-core-library.filewriter.write.md

 ## FileWriter.write() method

 Writes some text to the given file handle.
 Throws if the file handle has been closed.
-Behind the scenes it uses `fs.writeSync()`<!-- -->.
+Behind the scenes it uses `fs.writeSync()`.

 <b>Signature:</b>